SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisValidatorContribution.md

 On the page of your GitHub fork (e.g. `https://github.com/YourGitHubHandle/Skyline.DataMiner.CICD.ValidatorsExercise`), click the *Code* button and select *Open in Visual Studio*.

 > [!NOTE]
 > In some cases, the *Open in Visual Studio* option may not be available.
 In that case, you will need to use *GitHub Desktop* instead to make the clone.
-Make sure you have [GitHub Desktop](https://desktop.github.com/) installed, and when you click the *Code* button on your fork page, select the option *Open with GitHub Desktop* instead.
+Make sure you have [GitHub Desktop](https://desktop.github.com/) installed.
+Then click the *Code* button on your fork page and select the option *Open with GitHub Desktop* instead.

 ## Step 3: Run the 'Validator Management Tool'

-1. In the *Solution Explorer*, right-click the *Validator Management Tool*, and select *Set as Startup Project*
+1. In the *Solution Explorer*, right-click the *Validator Management Tool*, and select *Set as Startup Project*.

    This will turn *Validator Management Tool* bold, and *Validator Management Tool* will appear at the top next to the *Play* button.